Ibaslogic/Ibaslogic/src/posts/2020-06-07-simple-guide-to-react-form/simple-guide-to-react-form.md

 The same thing applies to every other input element.

-Still on the `handleChange` function,
+Still on the `handleChange` function.
 Anytime we group related data as we have it in the state variable, the state returned by the `useState` Hook is not merged with that of the update passed to it.
 In other words, the `useState` Hook doesn’t merge the old and new state.
 Instead, it overrides the entire state with that of the current.

 To get a clearer picture,